brendanmckeefry/PLSQL-Source/FT_PK_SALES_COSTS_readme.txt

 	Modified on: 19/03/2015
 	Modified Log: 13676
 	Changes Made:
-	1) New procedure written, copied from code in the costing library. (should be identical functionality)
+	1) New procedure written, copied from code in the costing library. (should be identical functionality).

 *********************************************************************************